tommybaw/Python-API-Guide/README.md

 ## Section 1: First, Learning about the Terminal and APIs
 ### A. The Terminal

-This [video](https://www.youtube.com/watch?v=jDINUSK7rXE) provides basic knowledge on terminal usage and how to use the command line
+This [video](https://www.youtube.com/watch?v=jDINUSK7rXE) provides basic knowledge on how to navigate through the terminal  and how to use the command line.
 Once completed, try completing the following quizzes.
 You may need to use Google to find some of the answers.

 * [Quiz 1](http://www.ch.embnet.org/CoursEMBnet/Exercises/Quiz/quix1.html)